Introduction to Databricks notebooks

 In the workspace browser, navigate to the location where you want to import the notebook.

-Click the downward-pointing arrow and select Import from the menu.
+Right-click the folder and select Import from the menu.

 Click the URL radio button and paste the link you just copied in the field.